Kerollmops/arrow2ndjson-lite/README.md

 # arrow2ndjson-lite
-A little tool to convert n arrow file to a valid ndjson/json-stream
+A little tool to convert an arrow file to a valid ndjson/json-stream